Our latest Ofsted inspection took place on Tuesday 27th March 2018. Our extremely positive report is now available for

 - The range of extended school opportunities on offer: daily breakfast club, daily after school activity club, arts and crafts, sports, music tuition, booster classes and homework club

-- The new school website which was launched in September 2016
+- The new school website which is regularly updated.

 Our Whole School Improvement Priorities for 2018/19